California Custom Roadsters T-Bucket Chassis Plans

-The California Custom Roadsters T-Bucket Chassis Plans are for scratch building the famous Bill Keifer Chassis, the most practical chassis for show and go for almost 40 years.
+The California Custom Roadsters T-Bucket Chassis Plans are for scratch building the famous Bill Keifer Chassis, the most practical chassis for show and go for 50 years.

-Most chassis builders in the street rod industry have patterned their frames and front end design after CCR’s ’15-’25 “T” Chassis.
-This chassis has been proven and debugged through decades of production and use on hundreds of top cars.
-It is for the ’23 T-Bucket style roadster or any compatible design of custom car (such as Austin Bantam, Fiat Topolino, etc.) And it’s set up for use with any Chevy V8 (283-454) with either a conventional or Jaguar rearend.
+The CCR chassis plans are for 1915-1923 style T-Bucket kits or any compatible design of custom car (such as Austin Bantam, Fiat Topolino, etc.) And it’s set up for use with any Chevy V8 (283-454) with either a conventional or Jaguar rearend.

 - SET 1 — BUILDING FRAME & ATTACHING PARTS

 - SET 3 — MOUNTING THE JAGUAR REAREND

 - SET 4 — MOUNTING A CONVENTIONAL REAREND

 - SET 5 — STEERING AND MOTOR MOUNTS

 - SET 6 — New Addition: MOUNTING COIL OVER SHOCKS